abhinav20git/chat-vercel/README.md

 # AuraChat

 A full-stack real-time chat application built with the MERN stack (MongoDB, Express.js, React.js, and Node.js) along with WebSockets for instant messaging functionality.
-This app allows students to connect with college project experts in real time, using a secure, authenticated chat system.
+This app allows students to connect with users in real time, using a secure, authenticated chat system.

 Features
 Real-time Messaging: Instant chat using WebSockets for a seamless conversation experience.